pqrs-org/ShowyEdge/README.md

 ShowyEdge
 =========

-ShowyEdge changes a color of the menubar depending on the current input source.
+ShowyEdge indicates a color bar at the top edge of the screen depending on the current input source.
 You can recognize the current input source very easily.

+The indicator is shown even if you are using fullscreen apps.

 System requirements
 -------------------